All About Bichon Frise Dogs

 Even if your Bichon has the puppy cut, you should still brush and comb her at least 3 times a week to remove dead skin and debris from her coat and to keep tangles and matting to a minimum.

-If you will be having a professional groomer do your dog’s haircuts, plan on going to a professional groomer every month or two to maintain the pet cut.
+Of course you may decide to cut your dog’s hair yourself.
+Even so, it’s still a good idea to plan on going to a professional groomer every month or two to maintain the pet cut.

 Claim your FREE mini-course on Bichon Frises now…